dinhanhx/text-summarizer/Wiki.md

 Run this command line in 'modules' folder to set up all packages.

 ```
-python test.py
+python nltk_downloads.py
 ```
-Run this command line in 'modules\test_code_and_case' folder to set up all components.
+Run this command line in 'modules' folder to set up all components related to [nltk](https://www.nltk.org/).

 ## 3. Usage
 ### Ignite the app